 • blood thinners.

-With concomitant arrhythmias, nitrates and antiarrhythmic substances are prescribed
+For concomitant arrhythmia, nitrates and antiarrhythmic substances are prescribed

-If left ventricular hypertrophy is caused by a heart defect, then surgery cannot be avoided.
+If left ventricular myocardial hypertrophy is caused by a heart defect, then surgery cannot be avoided.

-Typically, there are two types of surgery for LVH: aortic valve replacement and aortic stenting.
+There are usually two types of surgeries for LVH: aortic valve replacement and aortic stenting.

-In this condition, there is treatment with folk remedies.
-This recipe helps a lot.
+There is treatment for this condition with folk remedies.
+This recipe works well.

 Forecast

-With a mild course of the disease, the prognosis is favorable if you follow all the doctor's recommendations: normalize the daily regimen, establish a balanced diet, and proper rest.
+With a mild course of the disease, the prognosis is favorable if you follow all the doctor’s recommendations: normalize your daily routine, establish a balanced diet, and get proper rest.

-If there is left ventricular hypotrophy, complicated by heart disease, then surgery is necessary.
+If there is hypotrophy of the left ventricle, complicated by a heart defect, then surgery is necessary.
 In its absence, life expectancy is no more than five years in 95% of patients.

-According to statistics, more than half of elderly men and about a third of women suffer from various heart diseases.
-Myocardial ischemia is one of the most common pathologies, it is widespread both in highly developed countries and in those where the level of medicine leaves much to be desired.
+According to statistics, more than half of older men and about a third of women suffer from various heart diseases.
+Myocardial ischemia is one of the most common pathologies; it is widespread both in highly developed countries and in those where the level of medicine leaves much to be desired.

-The particular danger of this disease lies in the fact that it can proceed in a latent form for years, only occasionally manifesting itself as unpleasant sensations in the region of the heart, and subsequently causes a massive heart attack and sudden death.
+The particular danger of this disease is that it can proceed in a latent form for years, only occasionally manifesting itself as unpleasant sensations in the heart area, and subsequently causes a massive heart attack and sudden death.

-So, let's figure out what it is - myocardial ischemia, and what are the types of pathology.
+So, let's figure out what it is - myocardial ischemia, and what types of pathology there are.

 Typically, the disease is classified as follows:

-• - is the most common form of ischemia.
-It is usually asymptomatic, diagnosed mainly in elderly people.
-People with prerequisites for atherosclerosis are especially susceptible to this pathology.
+• – is the most common form of ischemia.
+It is usually asymptomatic and is diagnosed mainly in older people.
+People who have prerequisites for atherosclerosis are especially susceptible to this pathology.

-• - one of the most severe and irreversible manifestations of ischemia.
-This condition is a necrosis of areas of the myocardium due to an acute lack of oxygen, and is often the cause of death.
-But even with successful healing of the necrotic focus, a scar will still remain in its place (postinfarction cardiosclerosis).
+• – one of the most severe and irreversible manifestations of ischemia.
+This condition is necrosis of areas of the myocardium due to acute lack of oxygen, and is often the cause of death.
+But even with successful healing of the necrotic lesion, a scar will still remain in its place (post-infarction cardiosclerosis).

-• - failures in the normal functioning of the heart, in which it stops contracting with the proper frequency.
+• – disruptions in the normal functioning of the heart, in which it stops contracting with the proper frequency.

 • Sudden coronary death.

 In any case, myocardial ischemia causes the gradual development of pathological changes in the heart.
-Such patients are especially at risk of limb, kidney, or brain risk.
+Such patients are particularly at risk in the limbs, kidneys, or brain.

 A special form of pathology is transient ischemia of the heart muscle.
-This disease occurs in approximately 1/2 of the patients suffering from ischemic heart disease, while it does not manifest itself at all externally - deviations can be detected only with the help of instrumental examination.
+This disease occurs in approximately 1/2 of the patients suffering from coronary heart disease, but it does not manifest itself externally at all - abnormalities can only be detected with the help of instrumental examination.
 Most often, this pathology develops in smokers, hypertensive patients and patients with congestive heart failure.

-The main symptom by which one can suspect is pain that occurs in both chronic and acute forms of pathology.
+The main sign by which one can suspect is pain, which occurs in both chronic and acute forms of the pathology.

-The heart is an organ that works without interruption, pumping a huge amount of blood through the body, and expending a large amount of nutrients and oxygen.
-And suddenly arising vascular spasms, blood clots and atherosclerotic plaques interfere with normal blood circulation, resulting in pain and pathological changes.
+The heart is an organ that works without interruption, pumping a huge amount of blood throughout the body, and expending large amounts of nutrients and oxygen.
+And sudden vascular spasms, blood clots and atherosclerotic plaques interfere with normal blood circulation, resulting in pain and pathological changes.

-Ischemia of the left ventricular myocardium is usually the basis of all ischemic heart diseases, since the left side of the organ has a much greater load than the right, and invariably good blood circulation is necessary for its normal supply with oxygen.
+Myocardial ischemia of the left ventricle is usually the basis of all ischemic heart diseases, since the left part of the organ bears a much greater load than the right, and in order to properly supply it with oxygen it requires consistently good blood circulation.

-The causes of myocardial ischemia can be very diverse, but among the main provocateurs it is customary to single out the advanced age of patients, male sex, genetic predisposition, obesity, smoking, hypertension, hypodynamia and metabolic disorders.
+The causes of myocardial ischemia can be very diverse, but among the main provocateurs it is customary to highlight the advanced age of patients, being male, genetic predisposition, obesity, smoking, hypertension, physical inactivity and metabolic disorders.

-Of course, people of venerable age are the main patients of cardiology departments, since over the years metabolic processes in the body deteriorate, various diseases develop, and degenerative changes in the vessels begin.
-Although recently there has been a clear tendency of cardiac pathologies towards rejuvenation, especially among residents of megacities.
+Of course, people of respectable age are the main patients of cardiology departments, since over the years the metabolic processes in the body deteriorate, various diseases develop, and degenerative changes in the blood vessels begin.
+Although recently there has been a clear trend towards rejuvenation of cardiac pathologies, especially among residents of megacities.

-In the female body, estrogens play a certain protective role, therefore, in the fair sex, myocardial ischemia occurs much less often than in men.
-However, at the age of about 70, when the period of persistent menopause begins, the chances of getting sick are equal for both sexes.
+In the female body, estrogens play a certain protective role, so myocardial ischemia occurs much less frequently in the fair sex than in men.
+However, at the age of approximately 70 years, when the period of persistent menopause sets in, the chances of getting the disease are equal for both sexes.

-Obesity entails a huge number of pathologies, since it causes the deposition of lipid formations on the arterial walls, as a result of which blood circulation is impeded and hypoxia () of the heart tissues begins.
-The situation is further aggravated by the presence of diabetes mellitus in a patient.
+Obesity entails a huge number of pathologies, since it causes the deposition of lipid formations on the arterial walls, as a result of which blood circulation becomes difficult and hypoxia () of the heart tissue begins.
+The situation is further aggravated by the presence of diabetes mellitus in the patient.

-All of these factors provoke the occurrence of the main reasons for the lack of oxygen - the formation of blood clots, atherosclerosis.
+All of these factors provoke the occurrence of the main causes of lack of oxygen - blood clots, atherosclerosis.

-Symptoms of myocardial ischemia largely depend on the type of disease and the degree of arterial lesion.
-The most common type of disease is the so-called exertional angina, when pain in the region of the heart appears after any physical effort.
+Symptoms of myocardial ischemia largely depend on the type of disease and the degree of arterial damage.
+The most common type of disease is the so-called angina pectoris, when pain in the heart area appears after any physical effort.

-• Pain in the chest region, which radiates to the left arm and the area between the shoulder blades, and appears or intensifies during physical exertion.
+• Pain in the chest region, which radiates to the left arm and the area between the shoulder blades, and appears or intensifies during physical activity.

-• Shortness of breath with emotional strain or brisk walking.
+• Shortness of breath during emotional stress or fast walking.

-If the listed signs and symptoms occur only at moments of exertion, last no more than half an hour and are removed with nitroglycerin, they speak of exertional angina.
-In the case when pain occurs for no apparent reason, we can talk about the so-called rest angina.
-If the pain tends to intensify from case to case, the effect of medication is gradually lost and resistance to physical exertion decreases, they speak of a progressive form of pathology.
+If the listed signs and symptoms occur only during periods of exertion, last no more than half an hour and are relieved with nitroglycerin, they speak of exertional angina.
+In cases where pain occurs for no apparent reason, we can talk about so-called angina at rest.
+If the pain tends to intensify from time to time, the effect of taking medications is gradually lost and resistance to physical activity decreases, they speak of a progressive form of pathology.

-Myocardial infarction is an extremely severe ischemic manifestation that makes itself felt with very severe pain in the retrosternal region.
-A person becomes restless, he has shortness of breath, the skin becomes cyanotic, there is a fear of death and psychomotor agitation.
-In rare cases, the patient begins to have a stomach ache, and there are no direct manifestations of a heart attack.
+Myocardial infarction is an extremely severe ischemic manifestation, which makes itself felt by very severe pain in the retrosternal region.
+The person becomes restless, shortness of breath appears, the skin becomes bluish, fear of death and psychomotor agitation arise.
+In rare cases, the patient begins to have a stomach ache, but no direct manifestations of a heart attack are observed.

-A very dangerous variant of ischemia is sudden cardiac death, which occurs against the background of an attack of angina pectoris or necrosis.
+A very dangerous version of ischemia is sudden cardiac death, which occurs against the background of an attack of angina or necrosis.
 This condition requires urgent resuscitation measures.

 Diagnosis of myocardial ischemia is carried out by examining and interviewing the patient, listening to the heart and lungs, on the basis of which the doctor may suspect the diagnosis.
-To confirm or refute it, the patient is assigned a number of additional studies: an electrocardiogram in a calm state and with stress, a biochemical blood test, and Holter monitoring.
+To confirm or refute it, the patient is prescribed a number of additional studies: an electrocardiogram at rest and with stress, a biochemical blood test, Holter monitoring.

 To clarify the diagnosis, examinations such as coronary angiography, MSCT, contrast-enhanced CT and scintigraphy are also performed.
-Unfortunately, due to the lack of the necessary equipment, some of the examinations are not available in all medical institutions, so patients have to go to private clinics to conduct them.
+Unfortunately, due to the lack of necessary equipment, some of the studies are not available in all medical institutions, so patients are forced to go to private clinics to conduct them.

 Treatment

-Treatment of myocardial ischemia is prescribed individually for each patient, and depends on the severity of the pathology, the patient's condition, the presence or absence of concomitant diseases.
-At the same time, the basic principles of therapy in all cases remain unchanged.
+Treatment of myocardial ischemia is prescribed individually for each patient, and depends on the severity of the pathology, the patient’s condition, and the presence or absence of concomitant diseases.
+However, the basic principles of therapy remain unchanged in all cases.

 First of all, the treatment of ischemic diseases involves:

-• Moderate physical activity (exercise, walking) and the exclusion of excessive overload.
+• Moderate physical activity (exercise, walking) and avoiding excessive overload.

-• Compliance with a special diet (the same as prescribed for atherosclerosis), aimed at improving metabolism.
-If the body weight is significantly higher than the norm, it must be reduced by reducing the amount of food and reducing its calorie content.
+• Compliance with a special diet (the same as that prescribed for atherosclerosis) aimed at improving metabolism.
+If body weight is significantly higher than normal, it must be reduced by reducing the amount of food and reducing its calorie content.

-• Drug therapy, medications for which are prescribed by the doctor individually.
+• Drug therapy, medications for which are prescribed by a doctor individually.

-All patients, without exception, are prescribed antiplatelet agents - acetylsalicylic acid, on the basis of which they are created, showing excellent results in the fight against pathology.
+All patients, without exception, are prescribed antiplatelet agents - acetylsalicylic acid, on the basis of which they are created, shows excellent results in the fight against pathology.
 If necessary, the doctor additionally prescribes the use of anticoagulants.
-With a heart attack, heparin is required.
+In case of a heart attack, heparin is required.

-Beta-blockers are considered very important drugs, which can regulate the heart rate and reduce the need for oxygen, thereby increasing the life expectancy of patients.
+Beta-blockers are considered very important drugs, which help regulate the heart rate and reduce the need for oxygen, thereby increasing the life expectancy of patients.

-Fibrates and statins help to reduce the content of atherogenic cholesterol fractions, while increasing the number of antiatherogenic ones.
+Fibrates and statins help reduce the content of atherogenic cholesterol fractions, while increasing the amount of antiatherogenic ones.

-Nitroglycerin is very effective in relieving pain symptoms.
-It is used both in tablet form and in injections.
-However, this drug should be used with extreme caution in hypotensive patients, since its side effects can be a sharp drop in blood pressure, fainting and dizziness.
+Nitroglycerin is very effective in relieving pain.
+It is used both in the form of tablets and injections.
+However, this drug should be used with extreme caution by hypotensive patients, since its side effects can include a sharp decrease in blood pressure, fainting and dizziness.

-To remove excess fluid that creates a load on the myocardium, diuretics are used - thiazide, diuretic and loop drugs.
+To remove excess fluid that creates a load on the myocardium, diuretics are used - thiazide, diuretics and loop drugs.

-Almost all treatment regimens for ischemic diseases include ACE inhibitors, since they relieve vasospasm and normalize pressure, stabilizing its values.
+Almost all treatment regimens for ischemic diseases include ACE inhibitors, since they relieve vascular spasms and normalize blood pressure, stabilizing its values.

-If the patient has a cardiac arrhythmia, he is prescribed antiarrhythmic drugs.
-For tachycardia, beta-blockers will be required, for other forms, cordarone or amiodarone.
+If a patient has cardiac arrhythmia, he is prescribed antiarrhythmic drugs.
+For tachycardia, beta blockers will be required, for other forms - cordarone or amiodarone.

-In the case when the arteries are very severely affected, and drug therapy does not have the desired effect, surgical correction is performed.
-Both more gentle techniques (stenting or balloon angioplasty) and radical (coronary artery bypass grafting) are used.
+In cases where the arteries are very severely affected and drug therapy does not have the desired effect, surgical correction is performed.
+Both more gentle techniques (stenting or balloon angioplasty) and radical ones (coronary artery bypass grafting) are used.

-Ischemic heart disease always has an extremely serious prognosis.
-The overwhelming majority of people as a result of this pathology acquire disability, the risk of complications and even death is extremely high.
+Ischemic heart diseases always have an extremely serious prognosis.
+The vast majority of people become disabled as a result of this pathology, and the risk of complications and even death is extremely high.
 Due to the widespread prevalence of the disease, specialists are making every possible effort to find the best way to treat the pathology and its successful prevention.